Wondering if acupuncture for cerebral palsy works?

 2) The sample sizes for these studies were small.
 The average number of participants out of the 21 trials was 82.

 3) There were inconsistencies in methodology and reporting among the studies, suggesting that the data may be affected by bias.

 Although acupuncture is an ancient practice, scalp acupuncture is a modern technique that’s only been around for approximately 40 years.

 “Scalp acupuncture is geared toward stimulating and restoring affected brain tissue, as well as retraining unaffected brain tissue to compensate for the lost functions of damaged tissue.“

-The exact mechanisms of how scalp acupuncture works have yet to be fully understood.
+The exact mechanism of how scalp acupuncture works has yet to be fully understood.
 However, like traditional acupuncture, it focuses on activating neuroplasticity (the brain’s ability to adapt).

-While repetitive, active movement is the best way to promote neuroplasticity, the extra stimulations from acupuncture may provide the brain with the boost it needs to reorganize itself.
+While repetitive, active movement is the most effective way to promote neuroplasticity, the extra stimulation from acupuncture may provide the brain with the boost it needs to reorganize itself.

-Rather than relying solely on acupuncture, using it in combination with physical therapy might just be the best way to optimize neuroplasticity.
+Rather than relying solely on acupuncture, using it in combination with physical therapy may optimize neuroplasticity.

 Is Acupuncture for Cerebral Palsy Worth Trying?

-Something you’ll hear a lot about alternative forms of medicine like acupuncture is that further investigation is necessary.
+Alternative forms of medicine like acupuncture are often followed by a statement that further investigation is necessary.